-Welcome to this resource guide for Introduction to International Studies
+Welcome to this resource guide for International Studies

-My contact information is available to the left.
+My contact information is available to the right.
 Please ask if you want more assistance with your research.

 Browsing reference materials is an excellent way to find background information.